mortezakowkabi/jcb-persian-documentation/010-Component-Settings.md

 **Example Workflow:**

-1. Create a new custom admin menu named **“Compiler”**.
+1. Create a new custom admin menu named **"Compiler"**.
 2. Set the **code name** to `compiler`.
 3. Choose an appropriate **icon**.
-4. Specify its placement, e.g., “before component”.
+4. Specify its placement, e.g., "before component".

 [00:05:17](https://www.youtube.com/watch?v=V2WkTjNFjvo&t=00h05m17s)
 You can configure whether it appears as: